lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* CERT_PK_U is the device certificate of the public key PK_U, Cert(PK_U), issued by a trusted third party, intended to be verified by the authenticator.
+* CERT_PK_U is the device certificate of the public key PK_U, issued by a trusted third party, intended to be verified by the authenticator.
 The format of this certificate is out of scope.
 * The voucher is defined in {{U-W}}

 TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{U-W}})